 The endosymbiosis hypothesis was first proposed in the 1960s by biologist Lynn Margulis, who believed that organelles such as chloroplasts and mitochondria, the energy-producing organelles in all eukaryotic organisms, were originally free-living organisms that were conscripted into the bodies of larger cells.
 Mitochondria have become fully incorporated into their hosts, including humans, but they maintain their own individual DNA to this day.

-Johnson has used M. rubrum as a model to understand how it has rewired its cellular machinery to support foreign organelles, allowing it to photosynthesize despite having no natural ability.
+Johnson has used M. rubrum as a model to understand how it rewires its cellular machinery to support foreign organelles, allowing it to photosynthesize without any genetic ability to do so.

 “No one has any idea how this works, so it’s a real challenge,” Johnson said.